medhasm/k8s/README.md

 # k8s
 # Task in kubernetes

-1.Dockarize our last two assignment bitcoint  and ynet applications 2.Create Kubernetes manifests (Deployment and service) 3.Enable Ingress Controller on my cluster
+* Dockarize our last two assignment bitcoint  and ynet applications

+*  Create Kubernetes manifests (Deployment and service)

+*  Enable Ingress Controller on my cluster

-4.Create an ingress that directs the traffic to the correct service
+*  Create an ingress that directs the traffic to the correct service

 ## Run Locally